Ndundulu/mastering.JS/readme.md

-# Hello , Kitheka's Family!
-In the name of Jesus I will do more with my carrer in three month than I have in my enter life.
-Amen. hallelujah
+# Hello, Kitheka's Family!
+In the name of Jesus, I declare that I will accomplish more in my career in three months than I have in my entire life.
+Amen.
+Hallelujah!!